 [By-law 25C inserted in Gazette 30 Jun 1995 p.
 2743-4.]

-26. Metered country Commercial/Industrial property sewerage charges
+26. Metered country non-residential or commercial residential property sewerage charges

-(1) Subject to sub-bylaws (3) and (5) and notwithstanding any other provision of these by-laws, the minimum charge payable for the current year for the provision of sewerage to country Commercial/Industrial property that has metered water supply is —
+(1) Subject to sub-bylaws (3) and (5) and notwithstanding any other provision of these by-laws, the minimum charge payable for the current year for the provision of sewerage to a country non-residential or commercial residential property that has metered water supply is —

 (a) the charge calculated in accordance with the formula; or